Six6stRINgs/MNIST_with_PyQt5/README.md

 ### Tips:
 - Higher version of Pillow may not support the image convert for PyQt5.
-- PyQtWebEngine-Qt5 and PyQtChart-Qt5 need to be installed independently.
+- PyQtWebEngine and PyQtChart need to be installed independently.

 ## Installation/安装